-A brands strong emotional connection can be started by a strong and trustable reputation – letting your audience familiarise and remember through different communication channels.
+A brand strong emotional connection can be started by a strong and trustable reputation – letting your audience familiarise and remember through different communication channels.

 Is there a psychology of colours in branding?

-Colours conveys emotions, feelings and experiences – Everything a brand needs to have.
+Colours convey emotions, feelings and experiences – Everything a brand needs to have.

 Colour is vital when building a brand as it’s the first thing people notice and remember.
 Coke-Cola has one of the strongest brand recognition colours on earth.
 When many people see the colour red, they associate it with coke.

 Colours have different psychological meanings and convey different emotions, feelings and experiences.
 As an example; red is the colour of passion, life and energy, whereas the colour blue is a calming and intelligent colour.